 Read on to discover the most poetic locations in the UK and their literary highlights.
-Our poetic places are all easily accessible by train, so pick your favourite and make sure you buy Advance tickets with CrossCountry for great prices.

 - Visit the sites and haunts of Edinburgh’s literary legends on a literary walking tour to see for yourselves what inspired them.

 - Head to the Writers’ Museum devoted to a powerhouse literary trio: Robert Burns, Sir Walter Scott, and Robert Louis Stevenson.

 - The National Library of Scotland runs free year-round exhibitions, and you can always find a tale and a warm welcome at the Scottish Storytelling Centre.

 How to get to Edinburgh by train:

 Edinburgh Waverley is on the CrossCountry network, meaning you can travel to Edinburgh directly from towns and cities across the UK.

 The city of Winchester and its surrounding area have inspired many literary classics, from Jane Austen's Sense and Sensibility to John Keats' ode To Autumn.
 Winding lanes, pretty houses, and the South Downs in the distance make for a perfectly poetic location - you may even find yourself inspired to write.
 Listen to the chimes from the Gothic cathedral as you explore the small city on foot.